 The EFSA also issued the scientific opinion in 2010 stating that Polylactic Acid is safe for indirect food contact.23 Polylactic Acid has versatile use in various industries, such as food packaging, single use products, textiles, automobiles, agriculture, electronics, and construction,15 and has been approved since 1970 by the FDA to be in contact with biological fluids.10 Polylactic Acid is also approved by the FDA for use in surgical devices such as sutures, ligatures, and meshes, and is identified as an approved bone grafting material [21 CFR 872 § 3930].
-Additionally, the FDA utilizes the Recognized Consensus Standard, ASTM F2579-18, issued by the American Society for Testing Materials International (ASTM International) in 2019, which set specifications for amorphous Polylactic Acid used in surgical implants.
+Additionally, the FDA utilizes the Recognized Consensus Standard, ASTM F2579-18, issued by the ASTM International (formerly known as American Society for Testing and Materials) in 2019, which set specifications for amorphous Polylactic Acid used in surgical implants.